CSteinmuller/devdocs/source/howto/contributing.rst

 Rules For Submitting Code
 --------------------------

-Every Launch must have the reviewers: NewbProgrammer101 and TMcSquared.

 There are preliminary checks you must do on your branch before launching.
-They are:
+The diff must have the following characteristics:

 (1) Accomplish the feature(s) it was designed to accomplish.
 [In some cases, the feature itself may be dropped, and only bugfixes and/or optimizations landed instead.]